 There are some unique exceptions where overtime is permissible, so please contact our team if you have any questions about overtime in New Zealand.
 We are happy to discuss unique situations in more detail.

-All employees with 12+ months of continuous service with the current employer, regardless of their classification, are entitled to 4 weeks (20 days) of paid leave each year.
+In New Zealand, all employees with 12+ months of continuous service with the current employer, regardless of their classification, are entitled to four weeks (20 working days) of paid leave each year.
 The leave can be cumulative and carry over from year to year in most cases.
-Fixed term employees entitlement to annual leave depends on length of their term.
+Annual leave entitlement for fixed-term employees depends on length of their term.

 Employees are entitled to 5 paid sick days/personal days annually after 6 months of consecutive service with the current employer.
 Personal days don't accrue (i.e. paid out if not used).
 They can take time off for sickness or injury to themselves, as well as to their spouse, partner or a dependent.
 Employers pay sick pay and this will not be subsidised or reimbursed from the government.